 During my search for PhD topics, I was mainly looking for a unique subject.
 And that's exactly what I found at UHasselt.
 The synthetic diamond research really captured my attention, so I went for it … and now I can proudly say I’m a diamond-grower.
 Very few diamond growing labs exist across the world, so I’m really proud I can contribute to this groundbreaking research with lots of possible applications in the future.

 On the one hand, I very much like the interaction here on campus with colleagues and students.
 On the other hand, with young children at home, it is also nice that I am able to work from home.
 Ultimately, I come to the campus three days a week and on those days, I always come by bike.
 Then I take a shower here in the morning before I go to my office.
 The end of the day is also a moment of peace and I can clear my head before I return home to the rush in the evening.

 Hasselt University has a long tradition of focusing on research careers.
 In 2007 it was one of the first Flemish universities to sign the European Commission’s Charter for Researchers and Code of Conduct for the Recruitment of Researchers.

 The Board of Deans of Hasselt University decided on 1 April 2010 to apply for an HR Excellence in Research award from the European Commission.
 Hasselt became the first Flemish university to receive the award in 2011.

 On 26 November 2018, an evaluation of this quality label was carried out by a European Commission panel.
 We are proud of the fact that the grant of the award was extended, showing that Hasselt University makes a point of investing in sustainable research careers for its researchers.

-For the years ahead, our ambition is to develop a progressive HR policy for our researchers in conjunction with the researchers themselves, the P&O Office and the Research Coordination Office.
+For the years ahead, our ambition is to develop a progressive HR policy for our researchers in conjunction with the researchers themselves, the P&O Office and the Directorate Research, Library and Internationalisation.